 We invite you to learn more about us and join our program for an exceptionally safe and rewarding learning and development experience for your child and your family.

-Competent — C5 Children’s School is fortunate to have many seasoned, highly skilled professionals who take an unfailingly positive and confident approach to addressing issues that arise in daily work and in special circumstances, such as the emerging Coronavirus outbreak.
+C5 Children’s School is fortunate to have many seasoned, highly skilled professionals who take an unfailingly positive and confident approach to addressing issues that arise in daily work and in special circumstances, such as during the evolving Coronavirus pandemic.

 We work skillfully and respectfully with our enrolled and alumni families and with our building management and local and state government officials to address the relevant science, evolving guidelines, and the health directives that are issued and available.

 Much of our approach to the virus and our strategies for mitigating it are serving as a model for other educational programs.
 We enjoy our work, and we enjoy sharing to improve the conditions for children everywhere.